ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 {{% notice warning %}}
 When using images with Visual Studio, it is important to understand how those are used and distributed.
 You should make sure the images are physically located within the project folder (so that they are included in your source control).
 Additionally, you want to mark the property "Copy to Output Directory" to either "Copy Always" or "Copy if Newer."
-When distributing your project, these files will also need to be distributed, or the image will be unavalable to your executable.
+When distributing your project, these files will also need to be distributed, or the image will be unavailable to your executable.
 ![Copy to Output Directory]({{<static "images/2.1.6.15.png">}})
 {{% /notice %}}